kaylumah/hosting/_site/_posts/2025-04-05-tracking-nuget-updates-with-powershell.md

   - nuget
 ---
 Most of the time managing NuGet dependencies in .NET projects is very simple.
-Wether you believe in "don't fix what's not broken" or "always update", there is always value in knowing about outdated packages.
+Whether you believe in "don't fix what's not broken" or "always update", there is always value in knowing about outdated packages.
 You need to be able to make an informed decision either way.
 While some tools, like Dependabot, automate the process for you, sometimes I prefer more control.
 In this post I will share a script I wrote that extends the dotnet SDK to provide this information.